-The Project 1124M anti-submarine warfare (ASW) ships, also referred to as the Grisha V-class corvettes, are being offered by United Shipbuilding Corporation.
+The Project 1124M anti-submarine warfare (ASW) ships, also referred to as the Grisha V-class corvettes, were built by United Shipbuilding, a Russian shipbuilder.

-Designed to enhance ASW operational capability of navies across the world, the ships are currently in service with the Lithuanian Navy and the Russian Navy.
+Designed to enhance ASW operational capability of navies across the world, the ships are currently in service with the Russian Navy.

 The vessel can be deployed in a range of naval operations, including maritime patrol, exclusive economic zone (EEZ) protection, reconnaissance, communication and interdiction, convoy protection, and minefield laying missions.

-It further enables the forces to independently engage surface vessels, underwater vehicles, submarines, and aircraft.
-The ASW vessel can search, track, and destroy enemy submarines in deep waters.
+It also enables forces to independently engage surface vessels, underwater vehicles, submarines and aircraft.
+The ASW vessel can search, track and destroy enemy submarines in deep waters.

 Project 1124M anti-submarine warfare ships design and features

-The aft of the vessels features a flight deck, which allows the take-off and landing of a medium-sized helicopter.
+The aft of the vessel features a flight deck, which allows the take-off and landing of a medium-sized helicopter.

 Project 1124M variants

-Project 1124M ASW serves as a base platform for two other variants, including Project 1124M1 fire support ship and Project 1124M2 Coast Guard ship.
+Project 1124M ASW served as a base platform for two other variants, namely the Project 1124M1 fire support ship and Project 1124M2 Coast Guard ship.

-The Project 1124M1 fire support ship is designed to address fire support requirements of the ground forces operating in marine environments.
+The Project 1124M1 fire support ship addresses fire support requirements for ground forces operating in marine environments.
 Mission capabilities of the variant include the destruction of underwater and single aerial targets, border patrol, and maritime protection.

-The coast guard ship is intended to meet the needs of coast guard agencies.
-It can perform roles similar to the fire support variant and can also protect coastal shipping and support other marine operations.
+The coast guard ship meets the needs of coast guard agencies.
+It can perform roles similar to the fire support variant as well as protecting coastal shipping and supporting other marine operations.

-The forward bow deck of the vessel is mounted with two artillery weapons, including a 76.2mm AK-176М heavy machine gun and 30mm AK-630M close-in weapon system (CIWS).
-It is further installed with two 57mm A-220 guns and a 14.5mm motor thermal protection unit (MTPU) machine gun.
+The forward bow deck of the vessel can be mounted with two artillery weapons, for example, either a 76.2mm AK-176М heavy machine gun and 30mm AK-630M close-in weapon system (CIWS), two 57mm A-220 guns, or two 76.2mm AK-176M guns.
+It is further installed with a 14.5mm motor thermal protection unit (MTPU) machine gun.

-Two DTA-53 twin torpedo launchers onboard the vessel enable it to destroy deep-water submarines.
-The Osa-MA2 surface-to-air missile (SAM) system on the vessel can engage aerial targets such as aircraft and helicopters.
+Two DTA-53 twin torpedo launchers on board the vessel enable it to destroy deep-water submarines.
+The vessel can also be armed with RBU-6000 anti-submarine rocket launchers.
+The Osa-MA2 surface-to-air missile (SAM) system on the vessel can engage aerial targets, such as aircraft and helicopters.